 LT.
-COMMANDER LEONARD "BONES" MCCOY
+COMMANDER LEONARD "BONES" McCOY

 Dr. McCoy is the Senior Ship's Surgeon of the U.S.S.
-Enterprise and head of the Medical Department.
+Enterprise[TM] and head of the Medical Department.
 Outspoken, cynical, he delights in battles of wit with Spock.
 He represents the reverse side of Spock's unemotionalism.
-For all their verbal sparring, he actually likes the Vulcan First Officer.
+For all their verbal sparring, he actually seems to like the Vulcan First Officer.